 Stall risers are the elements below the shop window which provide protection from wear and tear.
-They need to be hardwearing and are usually constructed in brick or timber on a brick plinth, because the use of timber at ground level is prone to decay and damage.
+They need to be hardwearing and are usually constructed in brick or timber on a brick plinth.
 They can include decorative panelling or grilles which add architectural interest.
 Oswestry has many examples where shop names have been stencilled onto the stallriser.
 They are sometimes rendered or have glazed tiles for extra protection.
 They can be low or high depending on the style of the shopfront, but they are an indispensable element of historic shopfront design.